merenlin/awesome-todos/README.md

 Backlog:

-1. Fix unittests, they are messing with the production database
+1. Fix unittests, they are messing with production database

 2. Add frontend tests with Selenium